Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Why is the multiverse often considered the best explanation for cosmological fine-tuning, despite its many drawbacks?
 The key might be found in a statement by theoretical physicist Bernard Carr: “to the hard-line physicist, the multiverse may not be entirely respectable, but it is at least preferable to invoking a Creator.”[xii]

-Consider the irony of the multiverse argument.
-To sidestep the consideration of a cause that may be associated with God, some propose—well—other universes.
+Consider the irony.
+To avoid considering a cause that may be associated with God, some propose countless unsees universes.
 Universes you and I can’t see, can’t touch, can’t test, can’t measure or validate scientifically.
 And yet, aren’t those the exact same reasons people laugh God out of the room?

 [i] Hoyle, F. (1960).
 The Nature of the Universe.